 We have also delivered lectures on the theme of song and sport at the University of Aarhus (Denmark), Semelweisss University (Budapest, Hungary) and Leeds Metropolitan University and gave a joint entertainment at a sport and literature conference at Stirling University in June 2009.
 We have published a lengthy academic article on the history of sport and tourism for a book on tourism in the English Lake District for;‘Sports tourism in Cumbria’ in Walton and Wood (eds.)
 The Making of a Cultural Landscape: the English Lake District as Tourist Destination, 1750-2010 (Ashgate, 2013).

 I have also made a number of contributions to the modern Oxford Dictionary of National Biography (ODNB) published around the millennium.
 All in all I completed 13 commissions and have produced biographies on international footballers, songwriters, industrialists, heroes and rascals.
 One of the commissions was to research missing subjects from the original nineteenth century dictionary and my last commission concerned an England footballer and football manager.
 Those biographies published can be viewed on the ODNB web site by entering my name in the author section (they should come up as a single list).

-I am currently working on a biography of British Lion, Barbarian and England rugby international Howard Marshall (1870 – 1929).
+I have now completed a biography of British Lion, Barbarian and England rugby international Howard Marshall (1870 – 1929).

 There are a number of references to my work in academic history books.